ssugar/OldBlog/TopNAndOther/TopNAndOther.md

 ![PartnerAndOther](images/Table-PartnerAndOther.png)

 ### Create Relationship
 Once we've created the Calculated Table "Partner and Other", we next need to create a relationship between the Calculated Table and the original "US-Services-TradeData" table.
-To do that, we click on Home > Manage Relationships in Power BI, and then click on Autodetect.
+To do that, we click on Home > Manage Relationships in MS Power BI, and then click on Autodetect.
 That should generate the relationship we need.
 ![Relationship](images/Relationship.png)

 ### Create a Measure to Sum all Trading Value